MIntelligence-Group/ExplainTER/README.md

 AffectiveText Dataset  | http://web.eecs.umich.edu/~mihalcea/affectivetext/
 EmotionLines Dataset | http://doraemon.iis.sinica.edu.tw/emotionlines/index.html

-## Code Availability
+## Code Files
-This research work is under review in Springer NCAA journal.
-The code files will be made publically available soon after the acceptance/publication of the paper.
+The code files are currently private as the corresponding research paper in Elsevier Neural Networks Journal is under review.
+They will be made publically available soon after the paper is published/accepted for publication.